Featured

 All rights reserved by the author

-A good morning does not need to be loud.
-It only needs to be real.
+A day does not need to be perfect to be complete.

 Rajat Chandra Sarmah